richard-glira/iowa-community-events/README.md

 ```bash
 composer install
 ```
-### To get a beautiful website follow the instruction below 👇
+### To run this beautiful frontend follow the instructions below 👇

 - Cd into the `frontend/` directory and run the following commands